Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-release-notes.md

 * Lifecyle extension now supports Mobile Lifecycle metrics in XDM format that can be forwarded to the Edge Network when using Adobe Launch rules.

+### Mobile Core Launch extension v2.1.20

+- New `Forward` and `Background` event types to be used in rules for triggering actions based on Mobile Application Lifecycle XDM events.

 ## Aug 27, 2021

 ### Android Core 1.8.3